-In 2018, University of Lynchburg will become the University of Lynchburg.
+In 2018, Lynchburg College became the University of Lynchburg.
 But we’re doing much more than changing our name.
 We’re making enhancements in the classroom, athletics, and student life programs.
 Meanwhile, we’re growing our campus to serve future generations of Lynchburg students.
 We strive to be a national leader in student engagement, leadership, and athletics.
 This isn’t about a destination.
 It’s a journey.

 We begin our 115th academic year with exciting developments around campus.

 - The faculty has approved a new general education program to focus on student engagement and the liberal arts.

 - In the summer of 2018, Lynchburg will start building a new residence hall to replace McWane Hall.
 In addition to housing nearly 200 students, the new facility will be home base to the Westover Honors College.

 - A new Steinway Model D Concert Grand Piano will create enriching opportunities for music students.

 - The new Doctor of Medical Science program has attracted PAs from around the world to continue their studies.